a-Digi-a/dotfiles/README.md

 # Digi's Dotfiles!

-These are for both Windows/Linux, some programs will be used on both some will be used on one OS (I will specify)
+These are for both Windows/Linux!

 NOTE: THIS IS STILL A WORK IN PROGRESS (especially for linux)